MathewHDYT/Unity-Audio-Manager/_docs/audio_import_settings.md

 #### Remarks
 > **Warning**
-> It is generally not recommended to use more than one or two Audio Clips playing backs at the same time
+> It is generally not recommended to use more than one or two Audio Clips playing back at the same time with the `Streaming` option enabled

 ## [Preload Audio Data](https://youtu.be/PaP5soZ3WWI)
 If enabled, the audio clip will be pre-loaded when the scene is loaded.
 This is on by default to reflect standard Unity behaviour where all ```AudioClips``` have finished loading when the scene starts playing.